KevenLi/FeedIn/README.md

 FeedIn
 ======

-web data feeding engine and service
+FeedIn is a new web data feeding engine and service.
+The technology is wroten by python and based on Yahoo!
+Pipes and pipe2py project.